Reducing involvement to cope with complexity

 Dealing with this is a real challenge.
 Leadership teams are passionate about their culture.
 They are committed to preserving the high involvement culture that brought them this far whilst also starting to realise that not everyone can be involved in everything.

-It’s a real challenge, particularly for inexperienced leaders (of which there are inevitably many in high growth organizations) to carry this message in a way that makes involvement and communication appropriate without damaging the agility and speed of the organisation.
+It’s a real challenge, particularly for inexperienced leaders (of which there are inevitably many in high growth organizations) to carry this message in a way that makes involvement and communication appropriate without damaging the agility and speed of the organization.

 This is a normal part of developing capabilities for a larger and more complex organization but it does require an investment in people management capabilities and a change in ways of working to improve communication and feedback processes to those people who are no longer personally involved in meetings and decisions.